Louis Riel: Amnesty question

-Nevertheless, by late June Riel was back in Manitoba and was soon persuaded to run as a member of parliament for the electoral district of Provencher.
-However, following the early September defeat of George-Étienne Cartier in his home riding in Quebec, Riel stood aside so that Cartier—on record as being in favour of amnesty for Riel—might secure a seat in Provencher.
-Cartier won by acclamation, but Riel's hopes for a swift resolution to the amnesty question were dashed following Cartier's death on 20 May 1873.
-In the ensuing by-election in October 1873, Riel ran unopposed as an Independent, although he had again fled, a warrant having been issued for his arrest in September.
-Lépine was not so lucky; he was captured and faced trial.
+Nevertheless, by late June, Riel was back in Manitoba and was soon persuaded to run as a Member of Parliament in the riding of Provencher.
+However, following the early September defeat of George-Étienne Cartier in his home riding in Quebec, Riel stood aside so that Cartier — on record as being in favour of amnesty for Riel — might secure a seat in Provencher.
+While Cartier won by acclamation, Riel's hopes for a swift resolution to the amnesty question were dashed following Cartier's death on 20 May 1873.
+In the ensuing by-election in October 1873, Riel ran unopposed as an Independent, although he had fled, a warrant having been issued for his arrest in September.
+Meanwhile Lépine was not so lucky; he was captured and faced trial.

-Riel made his way to Montreal and, fearing arrest or assassination, vacillated as to whether he should attempt to take up his seat in the House of Commons—Edward Blake, the Premier of Ontario, had announced a bounty of $5,000 for his arrest.
+Riel made his way to Montreal and, fearing arrest or assassination, vacillated as to whether or not he should attempt to take up his seat in the House of Commons—Edward Blake, the Premier of Ontario, had announced a bounty of $5,000 for his capture.
 Riel was the only Member of Parliament who was not present for the great Pacific Scandal debate of 1873 that led to the resignation of the Macdonald government in November.
-Liberal leader Alexander Mackenzie became the interim prime minister, and a general election was held in January 1874.
-Although the Liberals under Mackenzie formed the new government, Riel easily retained his seat.
-Formally, Riel had to sign a register book at least once upon being elected, and he did so under disguise in late January.
-He was nevertheless stricken from the rolls following a motion supported by Schultz, who had become the member for the electoral district of Lisgar.
-Riel prevailed again in the resulting by-election and was again expelled.
+Liberal leader Alexander Mackenzie became the prime minister.
+In the 1874 Canadian federal election, his party received a majority of seats in the House of Commons and he formed a government.
+Riel ran in Provencher and was easily re-elected.
+To take his seat, Riel had to sign a register book at least once upon being elected, and he did so under disguise in late January.
+He was nevertheless stricken from the rolls following a motion supported by Schultz, who had been elected the MP for the riding of Lisgar.

+Riel ran as a candidate again in the resulting by-election and won again.
+He was again expelled from the House of Commons.